 From the historical perspective, Dell tends to see marketing operations as complete systems.
 The first computer of Dell - 'Turbo PC' - appeared on the market in 1985.
-Since that time, Dell remains one of the market leaders in personal computers, servers, network switches and software.
-In order to coordinate these divisions and improve marketing management, Dell follows the systems approach, which is essential for effective decision making, for the utilization of models in marketing, and for the application of computer technology.
-Late in 1996, Dell sold its first computer through the website, and it was, without any doubts, a notable moment.
+Since that time, Dell remains a market leader in personal computers, servers, network switches and software.
+In order to coordinate these divisions and improve marketing management, Dell follows the systems approach which is essential for effective decision making, for the utilization of models in marketing and for the application of computer technology.
+Late in 1996 Dell sold its first computer through the web site, and it was, without any doubts, a notable moment.
 The main unnoticeable factors of success are a unique corporate strategy and coordination activities used by Dell.
-Every company and business use these strategies, but only an effective selection and analysis of the market really helped Dell achieve success on the global market.
-It is worth to mention that, in contrast to many other companies in this industry, Dell involves employees in corporate strategy management and decision-making (Cage, 2009).
-Company's management realizes that employees must understand, accept and internalize the corporate strategy if the strategic blueprint is to be transformed into positive strategic results.
+These strategies are used by every company and business but only an effective selection and analysis of the market really helped Dell to achieve success on the global market.
+It is worth to mention that in contrast to many other companies in this industry, Dell involves employees in corporate strategy management and decision-making.
+Company's management realizes that employees must understand, accept and internalize the corporate strategy if the strategic blueprint is to be transformed into positive strategic results (Cage 2009).